ParisMi/Surf-Assist/README.md

 It (will) track your personal records, world records, and map comments for every map you visit with it running or can be ran after playing to update your logs to the latest session.

+###Usage

+Download surf-assist.jar when it is released.

+Go to the settings tab and enter in your Steam nickname exactly as it appears.

+Select TF2 in your library, right click -> properties -> general -> set launch options... -> add the line "-condebug".
+This enables proper logging.

 ### Features
 **Not fully functional in current release.
 Here is a list of currently implemented functions:**